MaxJv1/IndividualProject2DataAnalysis/README.md

 The revenue has still increased which clearly shows that profits are led by prices more than new internet users.

-The downward trend in quality may be a direct consecuence of the lack of digital infraestructure (see profits by technology ) like fiber optic, the no optimization of existent digital infraestructure or both.
+The downward trend in quality may be a direct consequence of the lack of digital infraestructure (see profits by technology ) like fiber optic, the no optimization of existent digital infraestructure or both.

 # Tools: